openshift/enhancements/enhancements/monitoring/alerting-consistency.md

   * Runbook style documentation for resolving critical alerts is required.
     These runbooks are reviewed by OpenShift SREs and currently live in the [openshift/runbooks][2] repository.
+* Alerts CAN include a `priority` label indicationg the alert's level of importance and the order in which it should be fixed.
+  * Valid priorities are: `high`, `medium`, or `low`.
+    Higher the priority the sooner the alert should be resolved.
+  * If the alert doesn't include a `priority` label, we can assume it is a `medium` priority alert.

 ### Critical Alerts